1 in 4 women and 1 in 16 men are sexually assaulted while in college.

 Best Practices

-The CDC has comprehensive guides on Sexual Violence on Campus: Strategies for Prevention and their newest resource is Stop SV: A Technical Package to Prevent Sexual Violence
+The CDC has comprehensive resources on Violence Prevention and their newest resource is Stop SV: A Technical Package to Prevent Sexual Violence.
+There is also a landing page with various Tools and Trainings from Veto Violence.

-Culture of Respect has a good rubric outlining various online, performance-based, and mixed method sexual assault prevention programs
+Culture of Respect has a good resource outlining various online, performance-based, and mixed method sexual assault prevention programs

 The NCAA released a document on Sexual Violence Prevention: An Athletics Tool Kit for a Healthy and Safe Culture